 Training & Development professionals utilise different resources and methodologies to best suit the needs of the client, their staff or to meet legislative requirements or overcome logistical issues.
 This could involve designing and distributing printed material, involvement in face to face training or implementing e-learning or cloud-based solutions.

-- begin as an assistant in a human resources (HR) or training department and work your way up from there
+- start as an assistant in a human resources (HR) or training department and work your way up

-You could move into this job from a teaching role
+You could move into this job from teaching.

 - good communication and interpersonal skills

 - the ability to inspire and motivate others